flutter/website/ui-performance/index.md

 1. GPU thread<br>
    The GPU thread takes the layer tree and displays it by talking to the GPU (graphic processing unit).
 You cannot directly access the GPU thread or its data but, if this thread is slow, it's a result of something you've done in the Dart code.
-   Skia, the graphics library, runs on this thread.
+   Skia, the graphics library, runs on this thread, which is sometimes called the _rasterizer_ thread.

 1. I/O thread<br>
    Performs expensive tasks (mostly I/O) that would otherwise block